mobizt/Firebase-ESP-Client/README.md

 # Firebase Arduino Client Library for ESP8266 and ESP32

-Google's Firebase Arduino ClientLibrary for ESP8266 and ESP32 v 1.0.3
+Google's Firebase Arduino Client Library for ESP8266 and ESP32 v 1.1.0

 This library supports ESP8266 and ESP32 MCU from Espressif.
-The following are platforms in which libraries are also available.
+The following are platforms in which the libraries are also available (RTDB only).

 * [Arduino MKR WiFi 1010, Arduino MKR VIDOR 4000 and Arduino UNO WiFi Rev.2](https://github.com/mobizt/Firebase-Arduino-WiFiNINA)